-At the time of registration ALL students and their parents/guardians are requested to sign a Discipline Agreement Form which states that the student and his/her parents/guardians are fully aware of the school rules and implications and consequences of violating these rules.
+All students serving a suspension will automatically be placed on Disciplinary Probation.
+At the time of registration, ALL students and their parents/guardians are requested to sign a Discipline Agreement Form which states that the student and his/her parents/guardians are fully aware of the school rules and implications and consequences of violating these rules.
 The agreement forms are issued at registration for returning students.
-(See Appendix III) A Student's Disciplinary Intervention Form will be required for students who accumulate 15 marks to be completed at a Parent/Student/VPSA conference.
-When students accumulate 25 marks, students will be placed on Disciplinary Probation and a Student's Behavioural Expectations Agreement (Appendix V) will be required to be completed at a Parent/Student/VPSA conference.
+(See Appendix III) When students accumulate 25 marks, students will be placed on Disciplinary Probation, suspended, and a Student's Behavioural Expectations Agreement (Appendix V) will be required to be completed at a Parent/Student/VPSA conference.